-When it’s time to replace your roof, one of the most common questions homeowners ask is: Do gutters need to be removed to replace a roof?
+When it’s time to replace your roof, one of the most common questions homeowners ask is: Do gutters need to be removed to replace a roof in 2026?
 It’s a smart question because gutters and roofing work hand in hand to protect your home.
 Replacing one without understanding how it affects the other can lead to mistakes, unnecessary expenses, or even long-term damage.

 In this guide, we’ll walk you through everything you need to know, from whether gutters should be removed to how roofing contractors usually handle the process and what you can do to protect your home.